OnyxCorpInt/xtamtmpl/README.md

 Template Path | Directory from which templates will be read.
 Only files ending in `.template` will be used, and the extension will be dropped to determine the output filename. e.g. `templates/cts.json.template` will become `output/cts.json`.
 Note that this is not recursive: a flat directory structure is expected.
 Output Path | Directory to which the final configuration files will be written.
 Any files in this directly whose names clash with written configuration will be overwritten, while non-clashing files will be left alone.
 So it should be safe to "merge" templated config in with other files.
 XTAM Host | The base URL for the XTAM server. **Do** include the protocol and path XTAM is deployed to, e.g. `https://my.domain.name/xtam`, but omit elements of the path specific to the REST API, e.g. `/rest`.
-XTAM Folder ID | The ID of the folder from which secrets and certificates will be read.
-The authenticating user must be permitted to read this folder.
+XTAM Container ID | The ID of the folder or Vault from which secrets and certificates will be read.
+The authenticating user must be permitted to read this container.
 CAS Host | The base URL for the CAS authentication server.
 Do not include the trailing `/login`.
 XTAM Username | A CAS user authorized to use the provided XTAM server.
 A service ticket will be obtained from CAS for this user on each invocation.
 XTAM Password | Password of the authenticating user.